NielsPeeters96/web-app-from-scratch-2021/README.md

 -   [x] **Make the detail modal dynamic**.
 It's already dynamic now, but JS is creating a modal for every card, while one modal (that updates based on the data) is enough.

+-   [x] **Let the user fill in the country instead of city**.
+Netherlands instead of AMS.

 -   [ ] **Error handling for users.** Give them feedback: are there no flights?
 Did they miss something?
 Did they fill in the wrong airport.
 Maybe the API-key is not working correctly (anymore), and they get an 401.
 Besides that: JS stops running when there is an error.
 When that happens, the app stops working (until you reload).
 Not a good UX imo.

--   [ ] **Let the user choose their currency**.
-It's standard EUR now, but why not make it dynamic.

 -   [ ] **Let the user choose between only direct flights**.
 Maybe a checkbox and it can also be displayed on the details modal.

--   [ ] **Let the user fill in the country instead of city**.
-Right now that is not possible, because you can't see which airport you're flying from (or to) if you fill in (i.e.) **Netherlands**.
-The input is stored in the local storage and used throughout the application.
-Instead of **NL** you want to see **AMS** or **RTM** based on the cheapest flights.
-Right now the query **Netherlands** 'redirects' to **AMS**.
-Because of that the user gets at least to know where they're heading to.

 -   [ ] **Improve the details modal**.
 It's boring right now.
 Add extra (useful) information and redesign it.

+-   [ ] **Improve the checkout route**.
+It's boring right now.
+Add extra (useful) information and redesign it.

+-   [ ] **Add template engine**.
+Never done it before, but sounds cool.

 -   [ ] **Come up with new ideas and add those in the backlog**.
 Ongoing 🙃

 ### Backlog

 _Nice to have_-ideas.
 Won't add them in the todo list, because these are not todos, but just some ideas for improving the app.
+This list is chronologically ordered.

+-   [ ] **Let the user choose their currency**.
+It's standard EUR now, but why not make it dynamic.
+-   [ ] **Create loader and implement it on API calls.**
 -   [ ] **Let users select their budget.**
 -   [ ] **Add a few sights that can be visited in the destination.**
 -   [ ] **Autocomplete the location/airports.** This will improve the UX of the user and prevents the user from filling in the wrong location.